 - How long should the dissertation be?
 There are no specific rules.
 In some cases, the project is no longer than 60 pages while others reach a book length.
 Sometimes, students are allowed to break one massive dissertation into several smaller pieces, manageable essays.

-Dissertation writing is a complex project, and it is common for students to feel overwhelmed by this process.
-In order to not get lost in the flow it is essential to have a step-by-step plan to track your deadlines and progress.
-Here are the main milestones that you should consider when creating your plan.
+Writing a dissertation is a complex project, and it is common for students to feel overwhelmed by this process.
+In order to not get lost in the flow it is essential to have a step-by-step plan to save your time, to track your deadlines and progress.
+Here are the main milestones that you should consider when creating and developing your plan.

 - Topic selection.
 Find a relevant and appropriate topic that maintains your interest in the upcoming years.

 - Choosing an advisor.
 You need a supervisor to guide through the dissertation journey and make it interesting and easy.

 - Committee selection is non-advisor faculty members.
 You submit them for review.